The 7 Factors of Achievement

 Conducting the Program Exercises will encourage you to visit your past, therefore feeling and emotions could be heightened and may produce anxiety.
-It is recommended that you check in with your Practitioner before you commence the Program Exercises to gain their agreement, support and guidance if necessary.
+It is recommended that you check in with your practitioner to gain their agreement, support and guidance if necessary.

 The Starting Point Questions

-Before you commence, to gain maximum benefit from participating in the Seven Factors of Achievement, it is imperative that you firstly answer the following four questions (without rushing) and journal your replies.
+Before you commence, to gain maximum benefit from participating in the Seven Factors of Achievement, firstly answer the following four questions (without rushing) and journal your replies.

 The more time you put into this section, the more powerful the end result will be.